cvdabbeele/cloudOneOnAWS/howToDemo.md

 In AWS, under `CodePipeline -> Pipelines` -> make sure you have a failed pipeline for the `cloudone01c1appsecmoneyxPipeline`

+Ensure to have the following browser tabs opened and authenticated.

+- Cloud9 shell
-- MoneyX,
+- AWS Service CodePipeline.
-- C1AS,
+- CloudOnw Application Security
-- CloudFormation,
+- MoneyX

 ## Demo Scenario